liqd/a4-opin/docs/process-model.md

-# Porjects - How do they work?
+# Projects - How do they work?

 Opin allows users to create organisations and projects inside those organisations.
 Those projects are participatory processes, build up by participation modules and phases.